 Summer program for undergraduates interested in exploring a career in the Foreign Service.

-Award Value: Tuition, room, board, and travel to six-week summer program at Howard University, plus stipend of $3200.
+Award Value: Tuition, housing, travel, and two meals a day for a six-week summer program at Howard University, plus stipend of $3200.

 The oldest and most celebrated international fellowship awards in the world,they enable students to study for two years at Oxford University.
 Each year 32 Americans are chosen for their outstanding scholarly achievements, as well as their character, commitment to others and to the common good, and for their potential for leadership in whatever domains their careers may lead.